 Data in 2013 from the Bureau of Labor Statistics show motel and hotel workers had a 5.4 rate of nonfatal injury and illness.
 For all industries, the rate was 3.5.

 Stories of hotel houseworkers, coupled by research from a study, paint a drastic picture of a hotel housekeepers work.
 The study’s findings show behind the comfort and luxury houseworkers provide to the hotel guests is a pattern of injury and pain.

-The report indicates not only are houseworkers injured more often than other service and hotel workers, but also the issue is becoming much worse as hotel establishments implement room changes that include room amenities like treadmills and coffee makers and heavier linens and beds.
+The report indicates not only are houseworkers injured more often than other service and hotel workers, but that the issue is becoming much worse as hotel establishments implement room changes and expect more of housekeeping professionals.